Corruption in Nigeria: Review, Causes, Effects and Solutions

 Corruption takes many shapes, starting with embezzlement, bribery, rituals, rigging in elections and so on.
 In fact, corruption is highest in the political system.
 In both the Senate and the House of Representatives, corruption is seen as normal.
 Where do we start among politicians?
 It is because of the “wicked level” of corruption that makes both the youths and the old struggle to find themselves in one political party or the other.
 They believe that once they occupy any position in politics, even the smallest, they will use corrupt tricks to fill their pockets with public funds.

 Embezzlement of public funds is common.
 Many leaders have helped boost the economies of other nations by depositing embezzled money in foreign banks.
 Facts and figures have shown that on many occasions, the men who rule the country have embezzled funds into foreign banks.

-On many occasions politicians have bribed some top officials to do wrong things to their favour.
+On many occasions, politicians have bribed some top officials to do wrong things to their favor.
 Some political leaders, including governors and presidents, have been sued by opponents, but the sued followed the back door, bribing barristers and judges.
-At the end of the judgement, the leader who bribed won in the case.
+At the end of the judgment, the leader who bribed won in the case.